 Students have a variety of experiential learning options that can be completed in four years.
 Each plan offers co-op opportunities, typically in an area related to the student’s chosen academic area.
 Students are normally eligible to participate in co-op as early as the second semester of their sophomore year.

 Many programs are flexible enough to allow students to pursue a PlusOne, a double major, a major and a minor, or one of the college’s combined majors.
 The college also offers students the opportunity to create an independent major in cases where their interests and goals are not met by an existing major program.

 The College of Arts, Media and Design has an academic advising system that consists of academic advisors located in the Academic Advising and Cooperative Education office and faculty mentors located in the college’s academic schools and departments.
 Detailed advising information is available on the college website.
 Prelaw advising and premedical/prehealth advising are also available.
 We can be reached by phone at 617.373.5583, by fax at 617.373.8719, or by email at email@example.com.

 Academic Progression Standards

 The College of Arts, Media and Design adheres to the university's academic progression standards.
 Some programs have additional specific requirements in order to progress from year to year or to graduate from that program.
 This information can be found on each program's page.

 Graduation Clearance Process

-Students in the College of Arts, Media and Design are required to meet with their assigned academic advisor in 100 Meserve Hall to determine their remaining graduation requirements.
+Students in the College of Arts, Media and Design are required to meet with their assigned academic advisor to determine their remaining graduation requirements.
 Some departments also require a meeting with a faculty mentor.
 The graduation clearance process should be completed in the junior year to facilitate planning of all remaining requirements.

 All students in the College of Arts, Media and Design must successfully complete the university requirements of NUpath.
 In addition, students pursuing a Bachelor of Arts degree (BA) must fulfill the BA requirements.